MohsinDev369/testing-Electronjs-Notification/README.md

-# Trying notifications in Electron.js
+#Trying notifications in Electron.js
-Creating a electron app that Just sends a notification, Example experimental code code
+Creating an electron app that Just sends a notification, for example, experimental code

 # Preview
 ![](preview.gif)